eurotech/eth-ansible-examples/playbook-esf-722-rpm-devkit-mode/README.md

-# Upgrade ESF to 7.2.2 with RPM self contained

-This playbook shows how to embed an rpm to the playbook package.
+# Configure devkit mode in ESF

+This playbook can be executed locally or from remote (enabling the eth-aupdate role) to uninstall the current ESF and install 7.2.2 with provisioning enabled.

+The playbook exposes few properties:
+- esf_version
+- el_version
+- el_arch

-The playbook will update via DNF ESF to 7.2.2 for a ReliaGATE 10-12 with EL 27.1.0.
+That are needed to identify the package to install.
+In this case it defaults for a ReliaGATE 10-12 with EL 27.1.0.
-The playbook will obviously need to be customized for different combination of target devices/OS versions.

-## How to distribute

-Make the needed changes to the playbook to adapt it to the target devices on the field.
+The properties can be overwritten during playbook invocation (feature not available for remote updates)

+Additional variables available are:
+- esf_installer_filename
+- esf_snapshots_dir

+The playbook can also restart the gateway.
+But the feature is currently commented.

-Just zip the content of the folder, upload it to the shared space.
+The ESF installer must be present on the same folder of the playbook prior to the playbook execution.
-Configure a new EC activities entry as specified in the official EC documentation.

-Run a remote update on compatible targets.